What should you use as a business name on your business card application?

-Signing-up for credit cards through partner links earns us a commission.
-Here’s our full Advertising Policy.
+Signing up for credit cards through partner links earns us a commission.
+Terms apply to the offers listed on this page.
+Here’s our full advertising policy: How we make money.

-Million Mile Secret Agent Lenny asked:
+Million Mile Secrets reader Lenny asked:

-When applying for small business cards, I am always asked the legal name of my business.
+When applying for small-business cards, I am always asked the legal name of my business.
 I am an independent contractor, so I do own a business, but do not have a “legal” name for the business.
 How do I answer this question?

-So, if your name is John Smith, you can put John Smith as the name on your application AND as your small business’ name.
-Because often, when your work for yourself (like writers, photographers, editors, website developers, etc.), your name IS your business.
-So you can use it!
+If you’re applying as a sole proprietor (meaning you’re not in any type of partnership and haven’t set up a business entity, like an LLC), you can use your name as the legal business name.
+This is true for most independent contractors, like Lenny.
+So, if your name is John Smith, you can put John Smith as the name on your application and as your small-business name because, when you work for yourself (freelance writers, photographers, editors, website developers, Uber drivers, etc.), your name is your business.

-Thanks for the question, Lenny!
+Thanks for the question, Lenny.

 |For more travel and credit card news, deals and analysis sign up for our newsletter here.

 Editorial Note: We're the Million Mile Secrets team.
 And we're proud of our content, opinions and analysis, and of our reader's comments.
 These haven’t been reviewed, approved or endorsed by any of the airlines, hotels, or credit card issuers which we often write about.
 And that’s just how we like it! :)